telvarost/MiscTweaks-StationAPI/README.md

   * Disable ghast explosions breaking blocks
 * Disable ghast explosions causing fire
 * Disable lightning strikes causing fire

+### Interactive Block Changes
+* Allow chests to be opened even when a solid block is above them
+* Allow editing signs with a feather (feather is consumed on use)
+* Allow coloring signs with dye (dye is consumed on use)
+  * Coloring signs is incompatible with MojangFix
+  * Use [MojangFixStationAPI](https://modrinth.com/mod/misctweaks-stationapi)'s config to disable MojangFix signs to use colored signs
+    * Config is available through [ModMenu](https://modrinth.com/mod/modmenu-beta) and [GlassConfigAPI](https://modrinth.com/mod/glass-config-api)
+* Allow gluing trapdoors in place with a slimeball (slimeball is consumed on use)

 ### Flora Changes
 * Allow collecting ferns with shears